filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/run-a-local-network/index.md

 ## Next steps

 To summarize, you've started a local devnet, funded a new address, and exported that address to a file!
 You've got all the pieces ready to start developing applications on Filecoin!
+Next up, [try adding this local testnet to MetaMask]({{< relref "add-to-metamask" >}}), or even connecting it to [the Hardhat development framework]({{< relref "hardhat" >}}).

+---

 ## Troubleshooting